A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Locally grid graphs with hexagons as -graphs

-{\it Proof of Lemma \ref{lemma-bil2}:} Claims \ref{claim-2}, \ref{claim-sigmaz}, \ref{lemma-muzw}, \ref{claim-muyz} show that $\Sigma$ is a geodetically closed subgraph of $\Gamma$ with diameter $2$, and $|\Sigma(y,z)|=6$ for every pair of non-adjacent vertices $y,z\in \Sigma$, and, for every vertex $z\in \Sigma$, the local graph $\Sigma(z)$ is the $(3\times m)$-grid.
-Therefore $|\Sigma(y,z)|=m+1$ for every pair of adjacent vertices $y,z\in \Sigma$.
-This yields that $\Sigma$ is a strongly regular graph with parameters $(k,\lambda,\mu)=(3m,m+1,6)$.
+{\it Proof of Lemma \ref{lemma-bil2}:} Claims \ref{claim-2}, \ref{claim-sigmaz}, \ref{lemma-muzw}, \ref{claim-muyz} show that $\Sigma$ is a geodetically closed subgraph of $\Gamma$ with diameter $2$, and $|\Sigma(u,z)|=6$ for every pair of non-adjacent vertices $u,z\in \Sigma$, and, for every vertex $z\in \Sigma$, the local graph $\Sigma(z)$ is the $(3\times \ell)$-grid.
+Therefore $|\Sigma(y,z)|=\ell+1$ for every pair of adjacent vertices $y,z\in \Sigma$.
+This yields that $\Sigma$ is a strongly regular graph with parameters $(k,\lambda,\mu)=(3\ell,\ell+1,6)$.

-If $m=3$, then $\Sigma$ has parameters $(16,9,4,6)$.
+If $\ell=3$, then $\Sigma$ has parameters $(16,9,4,6)$.
 There are only two graphs with this parameter set (see \cite{Shrikhande}), namely, the complement to the $(4\times 4)$-grid, and the complement to the Shrikhande graph.
-The latter one has $\mu$-graphs that are not hexagons.
+The latter one has local graphs that are not isomorphic to the $(3\times 3)$-grid.
 The former one is isomorphic to the bilinear forms graph $Bil_2(2\times 2)$.
 Hence, in this case, $\Sigma$ is isomorphic to $Bil_2(2\times 2)$.